Del-Tango/EWSC-EWalletCreditClock-ServerCore/README.md

 for credits to time, obviously).

-This makes it an ideal choice for it beeing used as both a credit wallet in the sky as well as a professional software licencing option.
+This makes it an ideal choice for it beeing used as both a credit wallet in the sky as well as a professional software licensing option.

 EWSC Controllers -